-To further test the robustness of our proposed method, we test the robot approaching and climbing over the 4-joist course at an angle.
-The robot is set to start with a 45-degree angle and is tested for 10 trials.
+To further test the robustness of our proposed method, we test the robot approaching and climbing over the 4-joist course at a 45-degree angle for 10 trials.
 We find that it successfully climbs over the joist course in 9 of the 10 trials, as shown in this video.